-Following the completion of the ICT Masterplan 2015 and ICT Masterplan 2020, ASEAN launched the ASEAN Digital Masterplan 2025 that envisions “ASEAN as a leading digital community and economic bloc, powered by secure and transformative digital services, technologies and ecosystem”.
+Following the completion of the two ICT masterplans in 2015 and 2020 respectively.
+ASEAN launched the ASEAN Digital Masterplan 2025 (ADM 2025) that envisions “ASEAN as a leading digital community and economic bloc, powered by secure and transformative digital services, technologies and ecosystem”.
 The ASEAN Digital Masterplan 2025 encapsulates the articulation of a single shared vision to deliver eight desired outcomes (DO) as shown below.

 Source: ASEAN Digital Masterplan 2025

-Japan and ASEAN have been working together on the digital sector, including ICT infrastructure, regulation, network security, skills, and other areas.
-At the First ASEAN Digital Ministers’ Meeting with Japan (ADGMIN+Japan) in January 2021, both parties endorsed the ASEAN-Japan ICT Work Plan 2021 that will contribute to the achievement of the vision of the ASEAN Digital Masterplan 2025.
+Japan and ASEAN have been collaborating in the development of digital sector, including digital infrastructure, regulation, cybersecurity, capacity building, digital economy, and other relevant areas.
+At the First ASEAN Digital Ministers’ Meeting with Japan (the 2nd ADGMIN+Japan Meeting) in January 2022, both parties approved the ASEAN-Japan ICT Work Plan for 2022 that will contribute to the achievement of the vision of the ADM 2025.

 Areas of Support and

-The followings are JAIF’s support in alignment with the ASEAN ICT Masterplans and key contributions of completed and implemented JAIF projects to-date.
+The followings are supported by JAIF in alignment with the two consecutives Masterplans and key contributions of completed and implemented JAIF projects to-date.

 2 The ASEAN Digital sector was formerly known as the ASEAN Information and Communications Technology (ICT) sector.
 The sectoral name was officially changed in October 2019.